Public Access to Results of Federally Funded Research at the U.S. Geological Survey

 - For journal publications all accepted manuscripts must be deposited in the internal USGS Information Product Data System (IPDS) repository which serves as a dark archive.

 - Journal articles are released from the outside publisher or the USGS IPDS dark archive and made available free-of-charge from the USGS Publications Warehouse no later than 12 months after publication.

 - USGS authors are not obligated to pay journals to provide free public access to journal articles unless the author requires free public access be provided by the outside publisher before the 12 month period.

 - The USGS will provide a mechanism, via the USGS Publications Warehouse, for accepting petitions for changes to the 12-month period and a decision for a reduced embargo period for a specific journal publication will be made based on need.

-- Bureau approved USGS series publication are released via the USGS Publications Warehouse immediately upon publication and require the following.
-This includes a machine-readable XML version of the series publication will be posted as well as a PDF or HTML version;
+- Bureau approved USGS series publications are released via the USGS Publications Warehouse immediately upon publication and require posting of a machine-readable XML version as well as a PDF or HTML version.

 - A minimum set of machine-readable metadata elements in a metadata record to be made available free-of-charge upon initial publication for purposes of cataloging and indexing to facilitate discovery.

 - Maintenance of the scholarly publication in a manner that ensures long-term preservation.